 If you are travelling from La Paz in Bolivia, Bolivia Hop run a similar service to Peru Hop, or you can just go to the bus station in La Paz and buy a ticket on any bus service to Cusco.
 Some of the bus routes go via Copacabana and Puno so you can visit Lake Titicaca along the way, however, some routes go a different way so double check before you buy.
 If you’d like to spend some time at Lake Titicaca, you could also consider a more comfortable bus ride to Puno.

-Have you been to Belly Button of the World?
+Have you been backpacking in Cusco?
 What were your favourite things to do in Cusco?
 I’d love to hear your thoughts, please leave your comments below.
+I hope that my backpacking Cusco guide has inspired you to visit this incredible city and country.

 Like this post?
 Pin it to read later: